seven-io/evershop/README.md

 ## Event-driven message dispatch

 ### order_placed
+This event is triggered when an order is placed.
+This event is triggered by the payment gateway.
+For example, with offline payment methods like COD, this event will be triggered when the order is created.
+With online payment gateways like Stripe or PayPal, this event will be triggered when the payment is successful.

+Sends an SMS to confirm the order.

+### order_created
-This event is fired when a customer places an order.
-Send an email to confirm the order.
+This event is triggered when an order is created.

+Sends an SMS to confirm the order.

 ### reset_password
 This event is fired when a customer requests to reset password.

-Send an email with a link to reset password.
+Sends an email with a link to reset password.

 ## SMS template data